ThiefMaster/jscast/README.md

 jscast
 ======

-Node-based Shoutcast-compatible MP3 streaming server
+A node-based MP3 streaming server that will be compatible to shoutcast1 clients.